Pradyuman7/AssemblyGames/README.md

 ## How I made graphics without using any library

-I used terminal that a simple Linux system has and integrated it with video terminal used long back to animate things on terminal.
+I used terminal that a simple Linux system has and (integrated?) it with video terminal used long back to animate things on terminal.
 I used special characters that were used in video terminal to make design patterns, unfold / fold / edit them and move them as we need.

 ## This is how the simple snake game looks like: